 Architecture is the art and science of designing buildings, and the design and method of construction.

-Career options for students who get a degree in architecture include: principal solutions architect, remote solutions architect, chief software architect, IT data architect, landscape architect architectural technologist, interior and spatial designer, building surveyor, urban planner, regional planner, production designer, and structural engineer.
+Career options for students who get a degree in architecture include: creative designer, user-experience (UX) designer (which are more in demand since the last decade), landscape architect architectural technologist, interior and spatial designer, building surveyor, urban planner, regional planner, production designer, and structural engineer.

 Academic Programs in Architecture

 The academic maps below will give you an idea of the classes you need to take.
 However, please meet with a counselor to personalize your education plan.